 In 2013 the PMP team included Frida, Keval, Salvatore and Bo

 Frida joined the programme after having worked in the clinical setting across various specialties and additional research experience.
-Frida has accepted a position as a Safety Surveillance Specialist in Global Safety within the GLP-1 and Obesity area.
+After the programme Frida worked as a Safety Surveillance Specialist in Global Safety and then left Novo Nordisk to pursue a PhD education.